 - Don’t forget to boil your eggs first.
 I love the egg timer.

-- Use an easily wiped placemat or cloth underneath your child.
+- Use an easily washable placemat or cloth underneath your child.

-- Grab a plate or even better yet, egg tray, to lay your eggs in.
+- Grab a plate or even better yet, egg tray, to lay your finished eggs in.

-Use the eggs to decorate the Easter table or maybe you’ll want an egg hunt first.
+Use all your new decorated eggs to make the Easter table beautiful or maybe you’ll want an egg hunt first.
 Then it’s deviled eggs and egg salad all week. ha!